asllop/kriek/README.md

 - Forth: 90% of it!
 - Factor: vocabularies inspired lexicons.
-- Rust: traits inspired lexicon unions.
+- Rust: supertraits inspired lexicon unions.
 - Racket: lists inspired nested stacks.
 - Swift: automatic reference counting.

 ## Introduction

 Kriek is a [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming), [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) programming language, designed to be easily embedded into other applications.
-For this purpose we provide implementations in Rust(no_std), Kotlin and Swift.
-This is possible because the Kriek interpreter is pretty small and simple, around 1k LOC, and most of the complexity is in the **prelude** (part of Kriek's standard library), that is writen in Kriek itself.
-Many features that in other languages are part of the core implementation, like variables, if-else statements or loops, in Kriek are just words defined in the prelude.
+For this purpose we provide an implementation in Rust (no_std), and comming soon implementations in Kotlin and Swift.
+Having and maintaining multiple implementations is possible because the Kriek interpreter is pretty small and simple, around 1k LOC, and most of the complexity is in the **prelude**, that contains many core features like variables, if-else statements, loops and arrays, to name some.
+In other languages these things are part of the compiler/interpeter but in Kriek are just normal words writen in Kriek itself.